The Best & Worst Times To Sell a House in 2026

 Why May & June are the most profitable months to sell a house

-The end of spring marks a good time for homebuyers to be out and about, which makes it a prime time for looking for a home.
-Because of this trend of increased demand, the market sees bidding wars, which are further fueled by the quick turnaround of properties in the market.
+The end of spring is a good time for homebuyers to be out and about, making it a prime time to look for a home.
+Because of this trend of rising demand, the market sees bidding wars, which are further fueled by the quick turnaround of properties.

-DOM points to the average number of days it took before properties were taken off the market, so a low median indicates that it’s a seller’s market.
-The same data charts from Redfin show that May and June have the lowest median days (both 33 days in 2024) — and the year-over-year data reflects the same trend, with May, June, and July having the lowest median DOM.
+DOM measures the average number of days properties remain on the market, so a low median indicates a seller’s market.
+The same data charts from Redfin show that May and June have the lowest median days (40 and 41 days, respectively, in 2025) — and the year-over-year data reflects the same trend, with May, June, and July having the lowest median DOM.

 Least profitable months to sell a house: December and January

 The worst period to sell a house is from November to March.
-Compared with the previous period, buyer demand is low, and there’s usually an overflow of supply.
-This leads to extended DOM for most properties, and that often comes with drops in prices.
+Compared with the previous period, buyer demand is low, and there’s usually an oversupply.
+This leads to an extended DOM for most properties, often accompanied by price drops.

-If you really need to sell, then avoid the months of December and January.
+If you really need to sell, avoid December and January.
 Data shows that these months typically have the lowest prices and longest DOM for properties.
 Given that, I would recommend holding off at least until February if you’re not in a hurry.

-Pro tip: It’s not impossible to sell during this period, but you’ll need to invest more time and effort.
-I suggest exploring new marketing options and improving your lead generation and sales funnel systems — you’ll want to get as many clients and leads into your pipeline as possible to increase your chances of making a sale.
+Agent tip: It’s not impossible to sell during this period, but you’ll need to invest more time and effort.
+I suggest exploring new marketing options and improving your lead-generation and sales-funnel systems.
+You’ll want to get as many clients and leads into your pipeline as possible to increase your chances of making a sale.
 You should also consider attending community events and business gatherings to broaden your reach.

 Why December & January are the least profitable months to sell a house

 December and January are typically when the cold weather peaks, and most homebuyers would prefer to stay indoors to spend quality time with their loved ones over the holidays.
-This lower demand increases the number of houses in the market, pushing prices down for listings to remain competitive.
+This lower demand increases the number of houses on the market, pushing prices down so listings can remain competitive.

-On top of that, average DOM goes up, which doesn’t just mean a longer wait for a home to sell.
+On top of that, the average DOM goes up, which doesn’t just mean a longer wait for a home to sell.
 It also runs the risk of impacting its sellability.
-Properties that have a longer DOM tend to turn off buyers, causing them to question what’s wrong with your listing.
+I often saw buyers avoid homes with longer days on market, assuming something must be wrong if the property has been sitting on the market.

 The winter months are typically when home prices are lowest.
-Apart from the holiday celebrations keeping people too busy to house-hunt, the cold weather in most states keeps a lot of potential homebuyers indoors.
-The same sale price data listed above from FRED shows the lowest median in January 2025 at $393,400 — almost $40,000 lower than May 2025’s median prices.
+The same sale price data listed above from FRED shows the lowest median in January 2025 at $393,400 — almost $40,000 lower than the median in May 2025.

-If you want to sell your house quickly, January and February are the worst months to sell a home.
+If you want to sell your house quickly, January and February are the worst months to list.
 With a new year starting, work obligations picking up after the holidays, and continuing cold weather in most states, there is low urgency for real estate transactions.
 This results in longer DOM for homes listed during this time.

 Home sale data by month

-Given the data, the spring and summer seasons are the best times to sell a house, as there are more homebuyers following the holiday season.
-That causes home prices to increase, more homes to sell above the listing price, and bidding wars to begin.
+Based on the data, spring and summer are the best times to sell a house, as there are more homebuyers following the holiday season.
+That causes home prices to rise, more homes to sell above their listing prices, and bidding wars to break out.
 On the other hand, the colder months, fall and winter, are the worst times to sell a house.
 That’s because home sale prices are lower, median DOM is higher, and price reductions are more significant.

 MonthNumber of newly listed homesNumber of homes soldMedian sale price of homesMedian DOM